Learn how to take advantage of this valuable information and lower your scores!

 Fairway Hit - When the first stroke from the starting tee lands on the Fairway on a Par 4 or higher.

-The graph below shows that the largest percentage of the time (60.0%), this golfer hits land on the Fairway and that when the Fairway is missed, the ball has a tendency to go off to the left.
+The example graph below shows that this golfer only lands on the Fairway 27.3% of the time, and that when the Fairway is missed, the ball has a tendency to go off to the right.

 Some golfers have a natural tendency to hit balls to the left or to the right.
 This graph can identify that and track your progress as you improve your accuracy off the tee.

 Are you playing in scoring mode?
 See here how to register this information.

 Hitting a 'Green In Regulation' usually means a golfer has reached the green within 2-shots of the hole's Par.

 - On a Par 3, a GIR is when you reach the green on your 1st shot;

 - On a Par 4, a GIR is when you reach the green on your 2nd shot;